mklarqvist/tomahawk/README.md

 ### Brief usage instructions
 Tomahawk comprises five primary commands: `import`, `calc`, `view`, `sort`, and `concat`.
 The functions `index` and `stats` are disabled at the moment.
-Executing `tomahawk <command>` gives a list of commands with brief descriptions
+Executing `tomahawk` gives a list of commands with brief descriptions and `tomahawk <command>` gives detailed details for that command.

 All primary Tomahawk commands operate on the binary Tomahawk `twk` and Totempole `twi` file format.
 Interconversions between `twk` and `vcf`/`bcf` is supported through the